Shopping Cart

 Other Reasons?

-Might decision have involved something more?
-Perhaps belief nudity detracts from disciplined spiritual practice -- similar to it being verboten in former grounds sweat lodge, for instance.
-In contrast, in Wiccan spiritual practice group lightwork is sometimes done skycad, or nude, allowing body to get in closer harmony with elements and gain optimal physical comfort, thus increasing potential for
+Might the decision have involved something more?
+Perhaps a belief nudity detracts from disciplined spiritual practice -- similar to it being verboten in former grounds sweat lodge, for instance.
+In contrast, in the Wiccan spiritual practice group, lightwork is sometimes done skycad, or nude, allowing the body to get in closer harmony with the elements and enabling gaining optimal physical comfort, thus increasing the potential for enhanced attunement, resulting in amped-up mind-body-spirit reintegration.

-For though no doubt hard for many to realize with such historic changes going on now, Garden of Eden consciousness is fitfully re-emerging on planet.
+For though no doubt hard for many to realize with such historic changes going on now, Garden of Eden consciousness is fitfully re-emerging on the planet.

-But many long visited in no small part for place being one of select
+But many long visited in no small part for the place being one of select few on the West Coast allowing any

-few on West Coast allowing any measure of body freedom.
-It's where many, including writer, made dramatic breakthroughs in personal body acceptance and liberation and overcoming idle objectifying habits.
+measure of body freedom.
+It's where many, including the writer, made dramatic breakthroughs in personal body acceptance and liberation and working through the idle body objectifying habits of an often neurotic planet.

 We've since lost heart in droves.

-Many regional residents who did so much over the decades to support the place had thrown on now-required towel (or sheet, sarong, or swimsuit -- at least one still had some choice) -- and sadly gave up on the place.
-One might go elsewhere, like nearby Ashland's Jackson Wellspring (pre-pandemic,
+Many regional residents, who did so much over the decades to support the place threw in the towel and gave up on the place.

-clothing-optional after 8 p.m. or nightfall, whichever came first; adults only), even though longer drive for Mt.
-Shasta locals and happening only after nightfall precluded working on any all-over tan.
+One might go elsewhere, like nearby Ashland's Jackson Wellspring (pre-pandemic, c/o after 8 p.m. or nightfall, which came first; adults only), even though the longer drive for Mt.
+Shasta locals and happening mostly after nightfall precluded working on any all over tan.

 see springs comparison

-Others might've continued coming and conforming to the place's new clothes-mindedness, never having been concerned about clothing-optional one way or another.
+Others might've continued coming and conforming to the place's new clothes-mindedness, never having been unduly concerned about clothing-optional one way or another.
 Or mourn body freedom lost while suffering mandatory cover-up, perhaps having adopted a patient, "This too shall pass" frame of mind...or quietly staged little rebellion to test the policy resolve whenever possible, seeing it as ridiculously oppressive -- to be taken seriously, willing to court reprimand or outright expulsion if caught.